tpbnick/docs/docs/py-working-with-lists.md

 Thank you, everyone.
 That was a great magic show!
 ```
-When you're processing data using a `for` loop, you'll find that this is a good way to summarize an operation that was performed on an entire data set.
-For example, you might use a `for` loop to initialize a game by running through a list of characters and displaying each character on the screen.
+When you're processing data using a `#!py for` loop, you'll find that this is a good way to summarize an operation that was performed on an entire data set.
+For example, you might use a `#!py for` loop to initialize a game by running through a list of characters and displaying each character on the screen.
 You might then write some additional code after this loop tha displays a *Play Now* button after all the characters have been drawn to the screen.

 ## Avoiding Indentation Errors
 Python uses indentation to determine how a line, or group of lines, is related to the rest of the program.
-In the previous examples, the lines that printed messages to individual magicians were part of the `for` loop because they were indented.
+In the previous examples, the lines that printed messages to individual magicians were part of the `#!py for` loop because they were indented.
 Python's use of indentation makes code very easy to read.
 Basically, it uses whitespace to force you to write neatly formatted code indented at a few different levels.
 These indentation levels help you gain a general sense of the overall program's organization.

 As you begin to write code that relies on proper indentation, you'll need to watch for a few common *indentation errors*.
 For example, people sometimes indent lines of code that don't need to be indented or forget to indent lines that need to be indented.
 Seeing examples of these errors now will help you avoid them in the future and correct them when they do appear in your own programs.
 Let's examine some of the more common indentation errors:

 ### Forgetting to Indent
-Always indent the line after the `for` statement in a loop.
+Always indent the line after the `#!py for` statement in a loop.
 If you forget, Python will remind you:

 ```py linenums="1"
 magicians = ['alice', 'david', 'carolina'] for magician in magicians: print(magician)
 ```
-The call to `print()` above should be indented, but it is not.
+The call to `#!py print()` above should be indented, but it is not.
 When Python expects an indented block and does not find one, it lets you know which line it had a problem with.
 The following is what would be output if you ran the code above:

 ```
   File "<filename>", line 3